tylercollier-devmtn/auth0-mini/README.md

 * For this step navigate to the ```function storeUserInfoInDataBase()``` and make sure we are taking in `userinfo` as a parameter.

 * With the axios response returned from step 5, the data will include a property called `sub`, which is short for `subject`, which is the user's ID inside the Auth0 system.
 Use that and `db/find_user_by_auth0_id.sql` to look up the user in the database.
-    * If a user is found, create a `user` object on the session that is that user object from the database, but only the fields email, profile_name as name, and picture.
-Send back a response with that user in a property called `user`.
+    * If a user is found, set the user data that gets returned from your database onto the user property of req.session. .
     * If the user is not found, it means they have never logged in before.
 This is conceptually a "register" situation.
 Use the `sub`, `email`, `name`, and `picture` field from the response to create a user record.
 The `db/create_user.sql` file will be helpful for this.
       * After the record has been created, put the user object on the session in a property named `user`, but only the fields email, profile_name as name, and picture.
 Send back a response with that user in a property called `user`.